sharetribe/flex-docs/src/docs/concepts-pricing-and-commissions/commissions-and-monetizing-your-platform/index.md

 <info>

-If your application uses hosted configurations, you can define provider commissions in Sharetribe Console.
+If your application uses hosted configurations, you can define provider and customer commission percentages in Sharetribe Console.

 ![Commission defined in Console](consoleCommission.png)

-To implement the other examples in this article, you will need a degree of custom development.
+To implement the other use cases in this article, you will need a degree of custom development.

 </info>

 ### Example

+_This example illustrates how to use percentage-based commissions without Console-based hosted configurations._

 A marketplace that charges 10 % from the customer and 12 % from the provider would configure the commissions like this: